UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 - In the terminal (from the solution directory) run `dotnet ef migrations add <YOUR_MIGRATION_NAME> --project .\SeaPublicWebsite.Data --startup-project .\SeaPublicWebsite`
 - Then update the local database

+#### Merging Migrations

+We cannot merge branches both containing different migrations.
+We have marked the EF Core snapshot file as binary in git.
+This should mean that git throws up an error if we try to merge branches with different migrations
+(because git will try to merge two sets of changes into the snapshot file and it can't merge changes in binary files).
+The solution is unfortunately tedious.
+Given branch 1 with migration A and branch 2 with migration B:
+- One branch is merged to main as normal (let's say branch 1)
+- On branch 2
+- Revert and remove migration B
+- Merge main into branch 2
+- Recreate migration B (which will now be on top of migation A)
+- Merge branch 2 into main

 ## Environments

 This app is deployed to GOV.UK Platform as a Service (https://docs.cloud.service.gov.uk/)